 Coach John Madden once said that when he got out of coaching he wanted to teach a university class on football for fans.
 Then a guy named Trip Hawkins (who just so happens to be the founder of EA Games) told John he wanted to make a football game for computers.
 The two ideas smashed into each other like a couple of 2-ton linebackers.
 And this is the sports history result.

-Outside just a touch of token voice work, about the only thing left of John Madden in Madden NFL is his name.
+These days, outside just a touch of token voice work, about the only thing left of Mr. Madden in Madden NFL is his name.
 But that seems to be enough, because over the course of more than two decades, Madden NFL has become even bigger than its bus-riding, drumstick-chewing, Tinactin-shilling namesake.
 While Coach Madden may have slipped into a comfortable retirement, Madden NFL is working harder than ever.

 A spin through Madden NFL is as close as most sports nuts will ever get to playing in a real National Football League game.
 (And considering the size of those defensive linemen, the closest most of us would ever want to get.)
 All 32 NFL teams and most of the athletes are represented here, playing in realistic, fan-filled stadiums across the country.
 The on-field action feels almost like a televised football game, from the announcers to the statistical graphics to the sideline cams to the corporate sponsorships.

 "One of my goals was to make the video game look like television," said Madden.
 "And then when I was at Fox, David Hall, who was the president of Fox Sports, was talking to a group at Fox in a meeting and he said, 'We want to make the game on television look like the video game.'
 And I thought, 'Man.
 We did it!'"